howest-mct/2021-2022-projectone-Jinlei2000/readme.md

 The smart trash can is intended for city staff/businesses who can efficiently empty their trash cans because they can see which trash cans are full.

+Feed the can, man.
+Keep track of your consumed waste with Smart Garbage.
+Green city, clean city, my dream city.
+Keep track of your consumed waste with Smart Garbage.

 ### Sensors/Actuators

 These are all my used sensors and actuators: